SvenGarson/launchschool-course-frontend/LS202_HTML-And-CSS/Lesson1_First-Web-Pages/Notes_Lesson1_First-Web-Pages.md

     So just don't do it and forget about the rest.

   - Semantics of elements, read this at least once http://html5doctor.com/i-b-em-strong-element/

+  - what are the naming conventions for CSS and HTML?

+  - How do HTML character entities work and how are they defined and interpreted?

+  - When do I have to use HTML entities?